Wizarding-Cards/docs/docs/commands/disenchant.md

 ## Common Mistakes to Avoid

-❌ **Disenchanting Your Only Copy** - Always keep at least one!
+- ❌ **Disenchanting Your Only Copy** - Always keep at least one!
-❌ **Disenchanting Shiny/Gold Variants** - These are rare collectibles
+- ❌ **Disenchanting Shiny/Gold Variants Without Understanding** - They give great rewards but gold has failure risk
-❌ **Mass Disenchanting Without Planning** - Know what you'll craft first
+- ❌ **Mass Disenchanting Without Planning** - Know what you'll craft first
-❌ **Ignoring Quest Requirements** - Check daily quests before disenchanting
+- ❌ **Ignoring Quest Requirements** - Check daily quests before disenchanting
-❌ **Hoarding Too Many Duplicates** - Use those resources!
+- ❌ **Hoarding Too Many Duplicates** - Use those resources!
+- ❌ **Not Considering Failure Chances** - Cursed (50%) and Gold (25%) cards can fail

 ## Viewing Disenchant Values